Skip to main content

 We should phase out CSV-reliant rake tasks now that we’re on Kubernetes.
 In the meantime, follow the working with CSVs on Kubernetes instructions.

 There is a similar Rake task to change the organisations for Manuals.
 A data migration is required to change the organisations for (Mainstream) Publisher documents.
-This is an example PR: Migrate Publisher docs
+Depending on the requirements, we might need to replace all currently tagged organisations with the new one only, (example PR: Migrate Publisher docs for replacing all tagged organisations) or just replace the old one with a new one, leaving other tagged organisations intact (example PR: Migrate Publisher docs for replacing only the old organisation).

 Reorder ministers/peoples role titles